-From whimsical forms to functional aesthetics, Polish designers always had a flair for the unexpected - in spite of repression from the socialist government.
-Culture.pl presents a list of the iconic designs of the 20th century.
+From whimsical forms to functional aesthetics, Polish designers always had a flair for the unexpected – even when there was repression from a socialist government.
+Culture.pl presents a list of iconic designs from the 20th century.

 Karol Tichy - Armchair from bedroom furniture set